syncfusion-content/uwp-docs/uwp/Licensing/how-to-generate.md

 ---
 layout: post
-title: About Essential Studio UWP Licensing | Syncfusion
+title: Overview of Syncfusion license generation - Syncfusion
-description: Learn here about Syncfusion Essential Studio UWP license key, how to generate the license key, how to register the license key, and more details.
+description: Learn here about how to generate Syncfusion UWP license key for syncfusion UWP application for license validation.
 platform: UWP
 control: Essential Studio
 documentation: ug
 ---

-# License Key Generation
+# Generate Syncfusion UWP License key

 License keys for UWP can be generated from the [License & Downloads](https://syncfusion.com/account/downloads) or [Trial & Downloads](https://www.syncfusion.com/account/manage-trials/downloads) section from your Syncfusion account.